people walking near cathedral at daytime

 Where to eat in Carhuaz: our favorite budget-friendly spots

-Carhuaz isn't exactly a gourmet hotspot, but you can eat really well here for next to nothing.
-Here are the spots we tried and loved during our stay:
+Carhuaz isn’t exactly a culinary hotspot, but you can eat really well here for next to nothing.
+Here are the spots we tried, tested, and loved during our stay:

 1. Tony's Burger Stand ⭐ recommended by the locals

-Just a minute's walk from the animal rescue center, you can grab a great burger on the cheap.
-The buns are fresh, the patties are grilled right in front of you, and the portions are generous.
-This became our go-to Wednesday quick bite after a busy day helping out at the shelter.
+Just a minute’s walk from the animal sanctuary, this is the perfect spot to grab some seriously tasty and affordable burgers.
+The buns are fresh, the meat is grilled right in front of you, and the portions are huge.
+It quickly became our go-to quick Wednesday dinner after a busy day at the sanctuary.

 Accès : 1 à 3 € le burger 📍 Google Maps

-2. Fried Chicken Joints (Pollerías) ⭐ a local staple
+2. Fried chicken spots (pollerías) ⭐ a local must-try

-Fried chicken is practically an institution in Peru, and Carhuaz is no exception.
-For around 2,500 euros, you get a hearty quarter-chicken with crispy skin, mountain-sized fries, and a side salad.
-It's super filling, delicious, and the perfect way to refuel after cleaning out the shelters.
+Fried chicken is a true institution in Peru, and Carhuaz is no exception.
+For about 2,50 euros, you get a crispy quarter of fried chicken served with fries and a salad.
+It's hearty, delicious, and the perfect way to refuel after cleaning out the animal enclosures.

 Accès : environ 2,50 € 📍 Google Maps

-The local market in Carhuaz is also the perfect spot to pick up fresh fruit (think avocados, mangos, and passion fruit) and regional products for just a few coins.
-If you love exploring local street food when you travel, our guide to spécialités culinaires par région en France serves as a great reminder that every region has its hidden culinary treasures, whether in Peru or back in France.
+Carhuaz's local market is also fantastic for picking up fresh fruit (think avocados, mangoes, and passion fruit) and regional products for dirt cheap.
+If you love exploring local street food while traveling, our guide to spécialités culinaires par région en France shows that every region has its culinary treasures, whether in Peru or France.

 What will the weather be like for your trip?